A unique approach to build better software.

 Once you switch to a Water Leak approach, i.e. an approach where new code is the only focus, the developers will become very interested in the subject because “code quality” means quality of their code.
 If you add the ability to be on a very short feedback loop, you get an inversion of control: developers will not only fix issues but take ownership of the code quality in their organizations… as it should be the case everywhere.

 Unified Quality Gate

 Unless you enforce a Quality Gate at release time, you do not have a code quality practice in place.

-The Quality Gate is the list of criteria that are verified before going to production, to make sure that the application complies to quality requirements.
-In other words this is the GO/NO-GO for internal quality.
-Taking a Water Leak approach, allows you to enforce an identical Quality Gate for every applications because the focus shifts away from the legacy code in an application to only what is new or updated.
+The Quality Gate is the list of criteria that are verified before going to production to make sure that the application complies to quality requirements.
+In other words, this is the GO/NO-GO for internal quality.
+Taking a Water Leak approach allows you to enforce an identical Quality Gate for every application because the focus shifts away from the legacy code to only what is new or updated.
 That makes code quality an integral part of the development process.

 Applications Portfolio Management

 The leak paradigm creates a virtuous cycle to improve code quality, but does not deal with risks.